Dynatrace/Dynatrace-AppMon-Test-Automation-Samples/selenium/README.md

 ant test
 ```

-*Option 2*: Run the sample with Ant with test registration (to pass Dynatrace Server meta data such as build & version information)
+*Option 2*: Run the sample with Ant with test registration (to pass Dynatrace AppMon Server meta data such as build & version information)
 ```
 ant register-test
 ```